Airport lounge reviews, flight reviews and travel inspiration

-Upper Deck Lounge Glasgow Airport Date of Visit: November 2025 (Last updated February 2026)
+Upper Deck Lounge Glasgow Airport Date of Visit: November 2025 (Last updated June 2026)

 Time: Late afternoon (3:30 PM – 5:30 PM)

-Accessing the Upper Deck Lounge Glasgow Airport
+Upper Deck Lounge Glasgow Airport Location and Access Rules

 The Upper Deck Lounge Glasgow Airport is located airside.
 Once you have cleared Security, turn left then continue through the World Duty Free Shop and follow the pathway to the lift or stairs.
 The lounge is on the second floor.